quteron/algorithmify/algorithms/sorting/comparison-sort/selection-sort/README.md

 * except element at position `i-1` there is no other elements to the left of the position `i` that can be equals any elements to the right of the position `i` (including element at position `i`).

 ### Implementation
-AS you remember we have already defined two auxiliary routines for elements comparison and swaping.
+As you remember we have already defined two auxiliary routines for elements comparison and swaping.
 To complete implementation of the entire algorithm, we need to have the following:

 * inner loop to find next smallest item in the array;
 * outer loop to swap found smallest item with the current entry.